 3. Attire: Generally the attire is shorts and a cotton or dry-fit jersey.
 Women wear skirts too.
-Jeans and pants is not considered to be attire for badminton.
+Jeans and pants, however, are not considered to be attire for badminton.

-4. Shuttle: The more popular type of shuttle that gives great flight and dept is the ones made of feathers.
-People do use plastic shuttles too as they last much longer.
+4. Shuttle: The ones made of feathers are the more popular type of shuttle as it gives greater flight and depth.
+People do use plastic shuttles too, as they last much longer.
 While they last longer, they are difficult to control and do not produce the same outcome as feathered shuttles

 Venue of play:

 Badminton is not an outdoor sport even though many play in their backyard.